Thursday Sector Leaders: Utilities, Financial

-In afternoon trading on Thursday, Utilities stocks are the best performing sector, up 0.7%.
-Within the sector, Eversource Energy (Symbol: ES) and Edison International (Symbol: EIX) are two of the day's stand-outs, showing a gain of 1.5% and 1.4%, respectively.
-Among utilities ETFs, one ETF following the sector is the Utilities Select Sector SPDR ETF (Symbol: XLU), which is up 0.7% on the day, and down 2.23% year-to-date.
-Eversource Energy, meanwhile, is up 1.59% year-to-date, and Edison International, is down 14.99% year-to-date.
-Combined, ES and EIX make up approximately 6.1% of the underlying holdings of XLU.
+Looking at the sectors faring best as of midday Thursday, shares of Utilities companies are outperforming other sectors, higher by 0.6%.
+Within the sector, AES Corp.
+(Symbol: AES) and NRG Energy Inc (Symbol: NRG) are two large stocks leading the way, showing a gain of 2.3% and 2.3%, respectively.
+Among utilities ETFs, one ETF following the sector is the Utilities Select Sector SPDR ETF (Symbol: XLU), which is up 0.4% on the day, and down 1.00% year-to-date.
+AES Corp., meanwhile, is up 19.96% year-to-date, and NRG Energy Inc, is down 3.40% year-to-date.
+Combined, AES and NRG make up approximately 2.8% of the underlying holdings of XLU.

-The next best performing sector is the Financial sector, higher by 0.3%.
-Among large Financial stocks, Equity Residential (Symbol: EQR) and Welltower Inc (Symbol: WELL) are the most notable, showing a gain of 2.0% and 1.9%, respectively.
-One ETF closely tracking Financial stocks is the Financial Select Sector SPDR ETF (XLF), which is up 0.1% in midday trading, and down 4.00% on a year-to-date basis.
-Equity Residential, meanwhile, is down 25.14% year-to-date, and Welltower Inc, is down 19.03% year-to-date.
+The next best performing sector is the Financial sector, higher by 0.5%.
+Among large Financial stocks, Vornado Realty Trust (Symbol: VNO) and Unum Group (Symbol: UNM) are the most notable, showing a gain of 1.9% and 1.9%, respectively.
+One ETF closely tracking Financial stocks is the Financial Select Sector SPDR ETF (XLF), which is up 0.6% in midday trading, and down 2.93% on a year-to-date basis.
+Vornado Realty Trust, meanwhile, is down 40.62% year-to-date, and Unum Group, is down 17.66% year-to-date.
+UNM makes up approximately 0.1% of the underlying holdings of XLF.

 Comparing these stocks and ETFs on a trailing twelve month basis, below is a relative stock price performance chart, with each of the symbols shown in a different color as labeled in the legend at the bottom: